Rand Araskog

-Rand Vincent Araskog (October 31, 1931 – August 9, 2021) was an American manufacturing executive, investor, and writer who served as the CEO of ITT Corporation.
+Rand Vincent Araskog (October 31, 1931 – August 9, 2021) was an American manufacturing executive, investor, and writer who was the CEO of ITT Corporation.
 During his time as the CEO between 1979 and 1998 he was known for divesting the conglomerate of multiple businesses including hotels, rental cars, and insurance to retain its focus on its core telecom businesses.

 Early life

 Rand Vincent Araskog was born on October 30, 1931, in Fergus Falls, Minnesota in a family of Swedish descent.
 His father was a tax collector and a dairy farmer in the town.
 He was elected as a valedictorian in his school and went on to the United States Military Academy at West Point where he graduated in 1953, majoring in Soviet studies.
 He graduated from Harvard University majoring in Russian studies and spent a year in West Germany serving at a US Army intelligence post.